Koala3353/Koala3353/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning **Java**, **Unreal Engine** and **C++**
 - 💬 If you want me to make you a discord bot, feel free to contact me.
+Click [here](https://github.com/Doom306/Doom306/blob/main/MoreInfo.md) for more info.
 - 📫 How to reach me:
             Discord: **Koala#3353**